kennfarr/Tableau_AirlineReview/README.md

 # Tableau_AirlineReview
-This project is created using Tableau to make a simple dashboard to view data on different sets of parameters
+This project is created using Tableau Public to make a simple dashboard to view data on different sets of parameters

 Parameters used:
 - Month of Date of flight